Best AI Tools for Cybersecurity & Ethical Hacking

 Rank Tool Focus Limitations Ideal Use

-#4 VirusTotal File & URL scanning Rate-limited API Malware analysis
+#4 VirusTotal File & URL scanning Rate-limited API Malware triage + reputation checks

-#5 TheHive Incident response platform Manual setup Cyber response teams
+#5 TheHive Incident response platform Manual setup SOC case management

 Nmap + NSE